opis/json-schema/1.x/quick-start.md

 For the sake of simplicity we don't care how we obtained these data, and we will simply assume that they are stored in a variable called `$data`.

-Here is the content of this variable:
+Here is a possible content for this variable:
 ```json
 {
     "name": "John Doe",